spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 # Overview

-Palette’s VM Management solution allows you to run and manage Virtual Machines (VMs) alongside containerized applications.
+Palette’s VM Management solution allows you to deploy and manage Virtual Machines (VMs) alongside containerized applications.

 There are three ways you can create a new VM: